nasa-fornax/fornax-documentation/documentation/compute_environments.md

 These are activated with `conda activate {env-name}` and deactivated with `conda deactivate`.
 These are installed under `$CONDA_DIR/envs`

-## Installing additional software on the Fornax Science Console
+## Installing Additional Software on the Fornax Science Console

 To install additional software, there are two options: